 - Complimentary delivery of merchandise purchased throughout the resort to your hotel

 - Complimentary access to select live entertainment venues at Universal CityWalk™ for the length of stay

 - Universal Orlando character appearances with some of your favorite theme park characters

 - Start your day with a wake-up call from one of your favorite Universal Orlando characters

 - Golf Universal Orlando™ program offers an exclusive program for golfers that enables guests to take to the links during their stay.
 You can reserve a perfect tee time, arrange for complimentary transportation to and from select courses, and more.
 For more information please contact the Universal Orlando Ticket Center in the hotel lobby

 Guests of Loews Portofino Bay Hotel, Hard Rock Hotel®, and Loews Royal Pacific Resort enjoy:

-Fess Universal Express Unlimited™ ride access^ to SKIP THE REGULAR LINES in Universal Studios and Islands of Adventure—a benefit worth up to $129 per person, per day^^ (valid theme park admission required.
+Fess Universal Express Unlimited™ ride access^ to SKIP THE REGULAR LINES in Universal Studios and Islands of Adventure—a benefit worth up to $129 USD per person, per day^^ (valid theme park admission required.
 Available at select on-site hotels.)

 Priority seating at select restaurants throughout both theme parks and enjoy first available seating at select Universal Orlando and Universal CityWalk™ restaurants.